Curriculum

 Modules ECTS

-Protection of future power systems 5
+Automation of renewable energy systems 5

 Specialization C - Universitat Politècnica De Catalunya, Spain (UPC)